samuelkuz/interactive-graph/README.md

 # Interactive-Graph
 Source code for my interactive-graph project.
-Built using React/Typescript to aid my learning in Typescript.
+\nBuilt using React/Typescript to aid my learning in Typescript.